How To Edit And Delete WordPress Posts – Part 1

 You can bulk edit and/or bulk delete posts in the Table of Posts by ticking/unticking checkboxes in the Posts Title column.
 This is covered in detail in Part 2 of this tutorial.

 WordPress Table Of Posts – Columns

-- Edit takes you to the Post editor.
-You can also arrive at this screen if you click on the title of the post.
+- Edit takes you to the Post Edit screen and content editor.
+Clicking on the post title itself also opens up the Post Edit screen for that post.

-- Trash removes posts from the Table of Posts and places them in the trash.
-From there your posts can be permanently deleted.
+- Trash removes your post from the Table of Posts and places it in the trash.
+From there, you can permanently delete it.

+Author links are clickable.
 If your site allows multiple authors to publish content, click on the author’s name to view all posts published by that author.

-The Table of Posts then filters and displays only a list of all posts authored by that user …
+The Table of Posts then filters and displays only a list of posts authored by that user.

 Post Categories Column